 You’ve made a commitment to healthier living—including exercising regularly.
 But that post-exercise muscle soreness sometimes gets in the way of your next workout.
 Sound familiar?
 You’re not alone.
 Many of us suffer from delayed onset muscle soreness (or DOMS) quite often.
-However, recent studies point to promising foods containing certain nutrients that may help combat this pain and speed muscle recovery time.
+However, recent studies point to promising foods for sore muscles containing certain nutrients that may help combat this pain and speed muscle recovery time.

 Researchers recently studied a specific amino acid known as L-Citrulline found naturally in watermelon.
 It’s believed that this amino acid improves blood flow, while also reducing arterial pressure.
 A small study conducted in Spain examined the bioavailability of L-Citrulline by offering watermelon juice to athletes as part of their fluid-replacement regimen.
 Preliminary data indicates that those individuals who were offered juice experienced a reduction in muscle soreness and recovery time after a 24-hour period over the placebo group (Tarazona-Diaz, 2013).